 Remove snow surrounding a fire hydrant

 While many welcome our winter wonderland, did you know that snow could cause a great fire risk to your home?
 If a fire hydrant is buried in the snow, that's not a good thing if your home catches fire.
 An uncleared fire hydrant could cost firefighters that precious time needed to protect your home and your family.
+Fire hydrants way also freeze causing the inability of the hydrant to flow water in a time of an emergency.

-Fall back: Time to reset your clock
+Sping Forward: Time to reset your clock

 The Rochester Fire Department encourages you to not only reset your clock, but also to change the batteries in your smoke and carbon monoxide detectors.